Title I, Part A

 Title I, Part A of the Elementary and Secondary Education Act (ESEA) is the largest federally funded education program that provides financial assistance to local school systems and schools to ensure that disadvantaged students have the opportunity to receive a high-quality education and reach proficiency on challenging state academic standards and assessments by providing additional academic support and learning opportunities.
 School systems must apply for the Title I, Part A grant every year and eligibility is based on a school’s Free and Reduced Meals (FARMs) rate.
 For more information, please click here to visit the CCPS Title I webpage.

 What are the benefits of being a Title I school?

-A Title I program will provide your child with educational support beyond the regular classroom.
-Some benefits may include but are not limited to the following:
+Through the Title I, Part A grant, Title I schools are able to provide students with educational support beyond the regular classroom.
+Benefits may include, but are not limited to the following:

 - Additional teachers and instructional assistants

 Families play an important role in their child’s education as well as prepare them for academic achievement and lifelong learning.
 Schools, families, and the community must be actively involved in developing strong programs and policies that support the academic success of every student.
 The Title I District Level Family Engagement Plan outlines the strategies that will be used to promote an equal partnership between the school and home.

 Schools receiving Title I funds are required to have a Home-School Compact and Family Engagement Plan.
 This document illustrates the shared responsibility for student achievement between the school, student, and home.
 It is distributed and discussed during Open House, at parent-teacher conferences, and at the Annual Title I Meeting in the spring.
 Copies are available on the school's website, in the Family Resource Center, and through our parent liaison.
 If this document does not meet your satisfaction, please complete a Feedback Form.